sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/pep.md

 If you want to publish data to a node in your personal service, you create a local `PubSubNode` instance so that you can work with it, then publish data to that node.

-Here\'s an example to publish your geo location.
-As per [XEP-0080: User Location][GeoLocation] you want to publish it to the node \"`http://jabber.org/protocol/geoloc`\" which is `GeoLocation.NAMESPACE`.
+Here's an example to publish your geo location.
+As per [XEP-0080: User Location][GeoLocation] you want to publish it to the node "`http://jabber.org/protocol/geoloc`" which is `GeoLocation.NAMESPACE`.

 ```java
 PubSubNode pubSubNode = personalEventingService.node(GeoLocation.NAMESPACE);